godatadriven/godatadriven-blog/content/sparkr-just-got-better.md

 ./spark-ec2 -k pems-df -i /path/pems.pem --region=eu-west-1 login my-spark-cluster
 ```

 Once you are logged in, you'll be logged in as the root user.
-For security reasons it is more preferable to have a seperate user for rstudio.
+For security reasons it is more preferable to have a seperate user for Rstudio.
 This user has already been added to the system, the only thing you need to do is assign a password to it.

 ```
 passwd rstudio